Friends Friday | Christine Symonds (aka Teenie)

 Christine is my little good luck charm.
-When did I meet Christine?
-I first met her early on in my career, when we were both working with Lauren Conrad during her mark. campaign.
-This was a time in my career when I wasn’t feeling very confident with myself, and Christine quickly became a support system for me.
-She was someone who was so sweet, and genuinely nice to me; I could instantly see her light shine through.
-Anytime I showed up to set, Teenie had an effortless way of making my day easier.
+I first met her early on in my career when we were both working with Lauren Conrad during her mark. campaign.
+This was a time in my life when I wasn’t feeling very confident in myself, and Christine quickly became my support system.
+She was someone who was so sweet and genuinely nice to me - I could instantly see her light shine through, and any time I showed up to set, Teenie had an effortless way of making my day easier.
 I enjoy being around her vibrant energy.
-She’s an amazing individual who works for celebrities such as Kaley Cuoco-Sweeting, Jessica Simpson, Kristen Bell and Odette Annable.
+She’s an amazing individual who works for celebrities like Kaley Cuoco, Jessica Simpson, Kristen Bell, Odette Annable and many more incredibly lucky people.
 I’m so excited to show a little bit about Christine, aka my Teenie with you.
+Enjoy!!!

 How long have you been a hairstylist?